5 questions on donations of food surpluses

 3. What do we donate?

 - fruits and vegetables

-- fresh products of which the sell-by date is exceeded 4 days or more
+- Fresh products the sell-by date of which will expire in 4 days

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.